simonneutert/simonneutert.github.io/src/_posts/2023/2023-06-26-cash-ka-ching.md

 - It's not meant to be used by a customer to pay for their groceries.
 - It's not meant to be used by a manager to get reports on the sales of the day.

-## It's Architecture?
+## Its Architecture?
 A Micro-Monolith!

 I've been using the term "micro-monolith" for a while now.
 I'm not sure if it's a thing, but I like it.
 It's a monolith, but it's a small one.
 It's a monolith that can easily serve as a base of something bigger oder act as a standalone system.
 Being a micro-monolith it cannot be split into smaller parts.
 It's a monolith, but it's a small one.